iamalinguist/iamalinguist/README.md

 <br/>

 ### Let's be productive👋
-- 🔭 I’m currently working on grammars and tools for multiple SOV languages.
+- 🔭 I’m currently working on different grammars and web-tools for multiple SOV languages.
 - 👯 I’m looking to collaborate on ML and NLP techniques.

 <!--